lsst/rtn-097/index.rst

 * Avoid starting new threads in other Slack channels for topics, to keep discussion centralized.

+  * OK to post link to the Slack *thread* in other channels to encourage others to join that discussion.

+  * If new Slack threads start, link to them from the ``#sp-cst-forum-support`` so Forum Watchers can find it.

 Make your Forum account recognizable as Rubin staff by updating your account preferences.